 A Direct Sales Model Built Around Children’s Play

-“Our long-term vision is to become an international brand,” says Peekaboo Beans Inc. (TSXV:BEAN) CEO Traci Costa, “but for investors, that means an early-stage opportunity with a proven track record of growing revenue in Canada, with early proven success in the United States, a market 10 times the size.”
+“Our long-term vision is to become an international brand,” says Peekaboo Beans Inc. (TSXV:BEAN,CSE:BEAN) CEO Traci Costa, “but for investors, that means an early-stage opportunity with a proven track record of growing revenue in Canada, with early proven success in the United States, a market 10 times the size.”

 “Our key performance indicators are substantially higher than other direct-sales companies.
 But it’s this culture that we have created around a healthy lifestyle for children that is the golden opportunity of brand recognition, brand loyalty and retention for us,” exclaims Ms. Costa.